jfiacco/NeuralPathwaysEditor/README.md

 As a guideline, it is recommended to aim for a percent variance that yields approximately one-tenth the number of pathways as there are neurons in your model.
 This ratio is suggested as a starting point and can be adjusted based on the specific requirements of your task.

 **Step 4 - Extracting Pathways:**
-Once all settings are confirmed, proceed to extract the pathways by clicking the `Extract Pathways' button.
+Once all settings are confirmed, proceed to extract the pathways by clicking the 'Extract Pathways' button.
 The tool will process the neuron activations using your specified method and variance target, resulting in a set of neural pathways for further analysis.
 The number of pathways and each of their percent variance explained will be displayed above the `Extract' button.
 The percent variance explained and the method for extraction can be changed after extraction, but you must use the `Extract' button to extract pathways with the new settings.

 ### Determining Pathway Correlations